 This project team is working to:

-- Identify, understand and quantify the impact for patients with substance use disorders and/or mental health issues receiving care within the Dartmouth-Hitchcock system.
+- Identify, understand and quantify the impact for patients with substance use disorders and/or mental health issues receiving care within the Dartmouth Health system.

 - Develop and implement strategies that promote positive engagement for patients and care teams around patient care.